Providing opportunities to get children active and keep them healthy.

 The community is coming together to answer the need for opportunities for all kids to be active and healthy.
 The GR8 Sports; Great Kids initiative and Advisory Council works to provide the financial resources to ensure a broad range of after-school athletics opportunities for elementary and middle school students in the district.

-$450,000 to Grand Rapids Public Schools for the 2014-2015 school year for a free after-school sports program for elemenatary and middle school students.
+$450,000 to Grand Rapids Public Schools for the 2014-2015 school year for a free after-school sports program for elementary and middle school students.
 Sports offered will include: track, basketball, volleyball, competitive cheer, soccer, football, swimming and others.

 Meet Sue: A Parent Who is Part of the Impact